 Challenge says N.C. permit for hog waste methane gas operations entrenches pollution and harms to communities

-In the summer of 2021, despite strong opposition from impacted community groups, the N.C.
-General Assembly passed and Governor Cooper signed into law the 2021 Farm Act, which charged DEQ with developing a fast-tracked, one-size-fits all permit – or general permit – for swine waste-to-energy projects.
+In the summer of 2021, despite strong opposition from impacted community groups, the North Carolina General Assembly passed, and Governor Cooper signed into law the 2021 Farm Act, which charged DEQ with developing a fast-tracked, one-size-fits all permit – or general permit – for swine waste-to-energy projects.
 DEQ issued the final general permit on June 30, 2022.

 The general permit fails to comply with a state law requirement for cleaner technology and does not include protections against pollution for nearby families, waterways, or air quality.

 “Frontline community members strongly opposed the Farm Act and demanded more from DEQ in issuing this permit, but these community concerns fell on deaf ears.
 Instead, this permit will add to the already heavy burden that communities of color have borne for decades and continue a long-standing environmental injustice,” said Sherri White-Williamson, co-founder of the Environmental Justice Community Action Network.

 In issuing the general permit, the legislature and DEQ ignored long-standing and well documented environmental justice and pollution concerns.
 The general permit issued by DEQ allows the use of an outdated practice of using the waste lagoon and sprayfield system in which untreated hog waste from thousands of animals is collected in large pits and sprayed onto neighboring fields.
 The general permit increases harm to and is unlikely to result in the benefits claimed by the hog industry.